minprog-platforms/project-StevenNed123/README.md

 # Sketches

 To get a general idea of what the webpages will look like some quick sketches where made.
-These sketches also include a trading which is an additional feature that probaply wont be added so in future designs this page will not be present.
+These sketches also include a trading page which is an additional feature that probaply wont be added, so in future designs this page will not be present.
 Check the design portion for a more detailed overview of the pages.

 ![Sketch1](doc/sketch1.png)